-Objective #1: Restore a net 50 acres of SAV in Barataria Preserve within the legislated boundary of Jean Lafitte National Historical Park and Preserve associated with this objective (i.e., FAV percent cover, substrate type, and water quality) will be analyzed to determine their contribution to SAV recovery and to better understand how key uncertainties may affect project success.
+Objective #1: Restore a net 50 acres of SAV in Barataria Preserve within the legislated boundary of Jean Lafitte National Historical Park and Preserve

+Analysis: SAV percent cover data will be analyzed using appropriate statistical methods to compare SAV cover before and after project implementation and throughout the life of the project to track progress toward the objective of restoring a net 50 acres of SAV.
+Monitoring data for other parameters associated with this objective (i.e., FAV percent cover, substrate type, and water quality) will be analyzed to determine their contribution to SAV recovery and to better understand how key uncertainties may affect project success.
 Monitoring parameters will be analyzed using general linear model (GLM) or similar analysis of variance (ANOVA) tests, combined with appropriate ad-hoc tests to determine significance.